chdemko/pandoc-latex-color/README.md

     apt-get update
     apt-get install python-pip

-It uses the *xcolor* LaTeX package to handle correctly colors in spans and divs.
+It uses the *xcolor* LaTeX package to handle correctly colors in spans and divs and the *soul* package for highlighing the text.

 [python]: https://www.python.org
 [on Windows]: https://www.python.org/downloads/windows